pierre-jean/pierre-jean.github.io/source/_posts/2014-06-04-linux-boot-process.markdown

 A hard drive contains a limited space in their first sector called **Master Boot Record (MBR)**.
 This MBR contains only 512 Bytes.
 And in theses 512 Bytes must enter:

  * The instructions to boot the system (446 Bytes)
- * The informations about the partitions of the hard drive (64 Bytes)
+ * The information about the partitions of the hard drive (64 Bytes)
  * A checksum to verify the integrity of the MBR, called *Magic Number* (2 Bytes)

 The fact that the MBR is so small will lead to many difficulties: will the code to load the Linux kernel fit in this 446 Bytes?
 This limited size is also the reason why you can only have 4 primary partitions (4 descriptions of 16 Bytes), limited to 8GB or 2TB depending on the method they are described (*CHS* vs *LBA*).